Internet censorship in Russia: Data sovereignty

-The "Bloggers law" (passed July 2014) is an amendment to existing anti-terrorism legislation which includes data localization and data retention provisions.
+The "Bloggers law" (passed July 2014) is an amendment to existing anti-terrorism legislation, which includes data localization and data retention provisions.
 Among other changes, it requires all web services to store the user data of Russian citizens on servers within the country.
-Sites which did not comply with this requirement by September 2016 may be added to the internet blacklist.
-Since August 2014, the law requires operators of free Wi-Fi hotspots (e.g. in restaurants, libraries, cafes etc.) to collect personal details of all users, identify them using passports, and store the data.
+Sites that did not comply with this requirement by September 2016 may be added to the internet blacklist.
+Since August 2014, the law requires operators of free Wi-Fi hotspots (e.g., in restaurants, libraries, cafes, etc.) to collect personal details of all users, identify them using passports, and store the data.

-The "Yarovaya law" (passed July 2016) is a package of several legislative amendments which include extensions to data retention.
-Among other changes, it requires telecom operators to store recordings of phone conversations, text messages and users' internet traffic for up to 6 months, as well as metadata for up to 3 years.
-This data as well as "all other information necessary" is available to authorities on request and without a court order.
+The "Yarovaya law" (passed July 2016) is a package of several legislative amendments that include extensions to data retention.
+Among other changes, it requires telecom operators to store recordings of phone conversations, text messages, and users' internet traffic for up to 6 months, as well as metadata for up to 3 years.
+This data, as well as "all other information necessary," is available to authorities on request and without a court order.

-As of January 2018, companies registered in Russia as "organizers of information dissemination", such as online messaging applications, will not be permitted to allow unidentified users.
+As of January 2018, companies registered in Russia as "organizers of information dissemination," such as online messaging applications, will not be permitted to allow unidentified users.

 Mass media

 The federal telecommunications regulator Roskomnadzor can issue warnings to the editorial board of mass media and websites registered as mass media concerning "abuse of mass media freedom."
-According to the "Law on Mass Media", such abuse can include "extremist" content, information on recreational drug use, the propagation of cruelty and violence, as well as obscene language.
+According to the "Law on Mass Media," such abuse can include "extremist" content, information on recreational drug use, and the propagation of cruelty and violence, as well as obscene language.

 If a media outlet receives two warnings within a year, Roskomnadzor can request a court order shutting down the media outlet entirely.